 - Paying User Activation: Assume 5% of activated freemium users actually end up paying for the full package.
 This means that you started with 5,000 user visits (at the cost of 1,500$).
 Then got 500 people got a freemium version, and in the end, 25 are actually paying for the product.

 - CAC: Initially 5,000 user visits for 1,500$ may look good given the .30 cent cost per click.
 But later you can see the actual CAC is €60 to acquire one paying customer.

 - Key Metric: The key metric to keep in mind in the GET section is customer acquisition cost or CAC.

 Keep is all about keeping customers engaged and keeping churn to a minimum.
 Key tools to implement here include:

 Growth is all about selling to existing customers.
 Remember that it is a lot cheaper to sell more to existing customers than it is to acquire new ones.

 4 Things to Consider in Your Growth Strategy

-- Can you unbundle some of the packages?
-Unbundling meaning, can I somehow separate the product or service into parts with different prices?
+Can you unbundle some of the packages?
+Unbundling meaning, can yousomehow separate the product or service into parts with different prices?
 Most people just want the base product.
 Make use of this and put a premium on your premium features.

 Customer lifetime value (LTV) is a key concept in customer relationships.
 To effectively calculate how much you can spend on customer acquisition, you need to understand the customer lifetime value.
-The refers to how much customers will purchase from you from the beginning to the end of the relationship.
-Customer LTV can be increased through reducing churn and growing sales with existing customers.
+This refers to how much customers will purchase from you from the beginning to the end of the relationship.
+Customer LTV can be increased by reducing churn and growing sales with existing customers.

-When your considering your Get, Keep, Grow strategy, there is a balancing act between CAC and LTV.
+When you're considering your Get, Keep, Grow strategy, there is a balancing act between CAC and LTV.
 It’s about determining how much more lifetime value is than acquisition costs (CAC<LTV).